win120a/ACClassRoomUtil/README.md

 ACClassRoomUtil
 ============
 A collection use in classroom.<br>
 (Windows ONLY!
-If need, shutdown UAC.)<br>
+If need, shutdown UAC & Antivirus software)<br>
-These programs is licensed with Apache License. <br>
+These programs are licensed with Apache License. <br>
-(You can see it at https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE)
+(You can see it at <a href="https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE">Here</a>)

 Compiling
 =========